nikki30/HeadFirstDesignPatterns/READMD.md

 - 2: Program to an interface, not an implementation <br />
 -> Use polymorphism.
 Once you know that there are a myriad of ways we can fly/quack, introduce a set of classes around the interface that implement each of the behaviours.
 Side note: this allows code re-use.
+Let's say a weather app has three different displays, which rely on the same update - then with each new display, a new line has to be added to the code which calls the update function.
+Instead, if we coded to the interface IUpdate and implemented the behaviours that are common to these displays, we would be able to re-use code.

 - 3:Favour composition over inheritance <br />
 -> When you expect a HAS-A relationship such as the one between a duck and its flying behaviours, it is better to create a composition (duck HAS-A set of behaviour classes) as opposed to Duck : FlyableBehaviours.